uos3/telemetry-app/README.md

 LESS-NEAR FUTURE:
 1. Integrate with PHP server.
 (Partially done)
-2. Receive new data from decoder-end.
+2. Receive new upstream data from decoder-end.
 (TBC)
 3. Be able to add timestamps to fresh data and push to db.
 (Done)